Nasla123/simple_email_sender/README.md

 # Simple_email_sender
-A simple project for beginners on sending emails using Gmail.
+<p>A simple project for beginners on sending emails using Gmail.</p>
-Firstly,Enable Two Factor Authentication and set an App password in Gmail.
+<p>Firstly,Enable Two Factor Authentication and set an App password in Gmail.</p>